ibm-cloud-docs/databases-for-redis/best-practices.md

 ## Best practices for instance capacity planning
 {: #capacity-planning}

 You must plan {{site.data.keyword.databases-for-redis}} instance capacity based on your application and architectural design, understand hardware requirements, and prepare for the increase or decrease in demand.
-The following recommendations could help you to optimize the size your instance.
+The following recommendations can help you to optimize the size your instance.

 Understand your data
 :   You are expected to know the data types, size, and lifetime of your data.
 This helps you understand the duration of data available in-memory before it gets deleted or moved.

 Estimate memory requirements
 :   It is important to calculate your memory requirements.
-Remember to factor in not only your data, but also memory required for replication, client connections, max-memory buffers, and Redis metadata.
+Remember to factor in not only your data, but also the memory required for replication, client connections, max-memory buffers, and Redis metadata.

 Understand the read/write loads
 :   Identifying your read/write loads helps you prepare for auto-scaling needs, time your application requests, and maintain master-follower sync.